-In my memory, that milk crate hails from Murphy's Pop Shop, which only just
+In my memory, that milk crate hails from Murphy’s Pop Shop, which only just closed earlier this year.

 Murphy’s was a short walk from our house, and as soon as we were old enough to responsibly cross a busy street with the light, we were allowed to go there.
 In addition to being a small convenience store, they had a small arcade in back, a penny candy shop upstairs, and a small diner that sold, among other things, a foot-long hot dog.
 When penny candy went out of style, they expanded the diner upstairs.

 For a while, a small bakery would bring a small number of loaves of star-shaped Italian bread over and we’d rush over on Friday to make sure we had one for the weekend; Sunday was usually kids-help-Dad-make-sauce day.